jdersch/PERQemu/PERQemu/Readme-source.txt

     - QICTapeController is the thin PERQ interface to the QIC-02 "bus" that attaches one streaming tape drive.
 It can be configured as the Tape option when the OIO board is selected.
-    - Sidewinder.cs contains all of the drive's mechanical and controller logic, emulating the Archive Sidewinder 3020I drive.
-A ton of extra information is included in Docs/Streamer.txt.
+    - Sidewinder.cs contains the drive's controller logic, emulating the Archive Sidewinder 3020I drive.
+The mechanical portion and wrapper around the StorageDevice is in CartridgeTape.cs, organized much like the floppy controller and media.
+A ton of extra detailed information is included in Docs/Streamer.txt.

 All disk (and tape) controllers implement the IStorageController interface as defined in Emulator/IO/IStorageController.cs.
 This provides a common point of